JerryYWChen/careerpilot/README.md

 Examples include:

 * A skill appears only in the Skills section without supporting evidence
-* Strong related context exists, but the exact required skill is not sufficiently established
+* Related contextual evidence exists but does not reliably establish the exact requirement
 * Relevant experience exists but does not fully satisfy the requirement
 * The job requires a certain amount of experience but the resume does not clearly demonstrate that amount